NehaSaini011/Data-Structure-and-Algorithms/README.md

 Choosing the right data structure helps improve performance and makes the code cleaner.

 ## Difference between coding and programming
-Coding means writing code — the actual instructions in a programming language (like Python, Java, or C++) that tell the computer what to do./
+**Coding** means writing code — the actual instructions in a programming language (like Python, Java, or C++) that tell the computer what to do.
-Programming means solving a problem using code — it includes not just coding, but also thinking, planning, designing, debugging, and testing.
+**Programming** means solving a problem using code — it includes not just coding, but also thinking, planning, designing, debugging, and testing.